 - 1 10 oz package frozen butternut squash

 - 1 egg

 - 1 jar marinara sauce

-- Next slice the eggplant.
-I used a mandolin slicer, but if you do not have a mandolin, just slice the eggplant as thin as possible.
-You'll need four strips for each "ravioli".
-Brush each slice with olive oil (or use olive oil cooking spray), lightly salt and pepper each slice.
+- Next slice the eggplant as thin as possible.
+You'll need four strips for each roll up.
+Brush each slice with extra-virgin olive oil (or use olive oil cooking spray), lightly salt and pepper each slice.

-- Lightly spray your baking dish with non-stick cooking spray.
-Place one cup of marina sauce in the bottom of baking dish, spreading evenly.
+- Place one cup of marina sauce in the bottom of a large baking dish, spread evenly.

 - Build the ravioli.
 Place the eggplant strips on a flat surface.
 Two on the bottom horizontally, slightly overlapping - then two on the top vertically, again slightly overlapping the strips.
 In the middle place a dollop of cheese mixture - about two tablespoons, then fold each side towards the middle.
 Finish by folding the final side and place them seam-side down in the baking dish.